atharva253/GRE_TOEFL/GRE Verbal/README.md

 - If you are done with the Magoosh Flashcards and still have a week left, I would suggest going through this list too.
 - A lot of words overlap with the Magoosh Flashcards and so this list should not take you more than 3 days.

 Once you are done with the Basic decks from the Magoosh Flashcards, it's time to start solving questions.
 I relied completely on the Magoosh Verbal Exercise Questions and solved almost all of them.
-The questions seemed to be slightly tougher than the actual GRE Verbal exam, but I believe that would prepare you for the worst.
+The questions might seem to be slightly tougher than the actual GRE Verbal exam, but I believe that would prepare you for the worst.

 Also, Magoosh Exercises have video solutions which teach you some guessing and option-elimination skills.
 I would recommend going through all these videos, even if you get the question right.